ZEROM22/rsschool-cv/cv.md

 * Incident resolution

 **My pet projects:**
-- Chat room creation function (design copied from Persona 5 video game):<br>
+- Chat with the function of creating rooms (design copied from Persona 5 video game):<br>
 https://persona-chat.herokuapp.com
-- Payment form with validation on the client and server side with saving in mongo atlas (cloud database):<br>
+- Payment form with validation on the client and server side.
+Data is stored in the cloud in Mongo Atlas:<br>
 https://payment-page.herokuapp.com
 - List of video games for the current year with sorting and filters, RESTful backend, using 3rd party API:<br>
 https://gamelist-current-year.herokuapp.com